-We are currently party to a credit agreement (the "Credit Agreement") with a syndicate of lenders which, as at the date hereof, provides for a \$425 million extendible revolving line of credit and a \$25 million operating line of credit (collectively, the "Credit Facility").
-The Credit Facility revolves for a one year period and, with the consent of lenders holding at least $66^{2/3}$ % of the commitment amounts under the Credit Facility, may be extended for a period of up to one year.
-The current maturity date for the Credit Facility is April 30, 2019.
-If not extended by any or all lenders, the commitments of such non-extending lenders under the Credit Facility will cease to revolve, all outstanding advances thereunder owing to such non-extending lenders will become repayable in one year from the term date and the margins owing on such outstanding advances will increase by 0.50%.
+We are currently party to a credit agreement (the "Credit Agreement") with a syndicate of lenders which, as at the date hereof, provides for a \$525 million extendible revolving line of credit and a \$25 million operating line of credit for a total of \$550 million (collectively, the "Credit Facility").
+The Credit Facility is a two year revolving facility with a current maturity date of April 30, 2021.
+Upon our request, and with the consent of lenders holding at least 66%% of the commitment amounts under the Credit Facility, the maturity date of consenting lenders will be extended for a period of up to two years from the date of extension.
 See "Risk Factors - Credit Facility Arrangements".
 The available lending limits of the Credit Facility are reviewed semi-annually and are based on the lenders' assessment of our reserves and future commodity prices.